 Many types of fabrics are very delicate and require special attention.
 Some aren't chemical-resistant and can also melt under high temperatures.

-Let's break it down for you in very simple steps to make sure you make no mistakes when doing laundry.
+Let's break it down for you in very simple steps to ensure you make no mistakes when doing your laundry.

 1. Check the care labels for instructions